 5. Staff Uniform

 In a dining restaurant, the presentation is the key to success and hence the staff uniform is the most factor to keep in mind.
 Most of the restaurants do not pay enough attention staff uniforms, a mistake for which they pay in the long run, in terms of lost customers and poor branding.
 It is utmost important that all the employees look good and well dressed.
 You can choose from different types of dresses such as chef coats and t-shirts with an apron.
 At the initial stage of operations, it’s ideal to have a low-cost uniform which will save the additional cost.
 We recommend good Chef coats (10 units), t-shirt and Cap (50 units) which will cost around Rs 20,000 and last for at least six months of the operations.

 Find out how to create a human resource hiring structure for your restaurant here.

 It is always good to have well-designed logo and menu.
 It is advised to hire a professional designer who can help you in getting the desired logo and menu at a cost not exceeding more than Rs 2,000.
 Apart from this a well-designed light board, the menu for tables and pamphlets for offline marketing are essential parts of Marketing.
 It is advised to invest in developing good and attractive table menu.
 One can go from lavish hard cardboard menu to a laminated booklet.

-Also, it is important to explain the each and every dish in one line so as to help customers in ordering.
+Also, it is important to explain the each and every dish in one line so as to help customers order.
 Remember to train your staff to upsell the menu.
-Also, online tie-ups are essential in today's internet age to gain customer traction which will not cost more than a meeting with the alliance team of the food-tech portal.
+Also, online tie-ups are essential in today’s internet age to gain customer traction which will not cost more than a meeting with the alliance team of the food-tech portal.